 Wearing a compression bandage will reduce swelling by applying force to the injured tissue.
 A compression knee sleeve also prevents fatigue and improves muscle performance, while protecting the knee from chaffing, blisters, and abrasions.

-Compression knee sleeves encourage healing by reducing inflammation and improving circulation. ( See Product)
+Compression knee sleeves encourage healing by reducing inflammation and improving circulation. ( See Product on Amazon)

 Elevate your knee above the level of your heart to decrease the pooling of fluid.
 Try reclining when you rest to lessen swelling in your knees.